Himalayan Cycle 08 — Gyangze to Xigaze (Shigaze) Hotel

 Ever present supervision...

-The flat road meant we were averaging 25-30km/h which gave the support crew a shock.
-They'd set up to get lunch ready about 40km out of town but we were there before 11:00.
-Having just had a full breakfast at 8:30 nobody was hungry so lunch was deferred.
 Where we stopped a convoy of Land Rover cars, Range Rover and Evoque, pulled in (presume for the Loo!).
 Must have been someone important as had police escort.
 Perhaps they were inspecting the new development, middle of nowhere and you see earthmovers sculpting a mountain into something else (no idea what).

-Land Rovers on tour
+Land Rovers on tour?
+IMG_3485 Development everywhere

 Was great to ride & chat with B again.
 Riding across the roof of the world talking about life, quantum physics, psychology and more was a unique experience!